forcedotcom/SFDX-Data-Move-Utility/README.md

 This single file provides mapping table for all sObjects and fields included in the current migration package, that they should be transformed before actual loading.

+Only raw values that found in the mapping table will be replaced, but the rest  of CSV values remains unchanged.

 #### Reports and logs.